-With winter weather disguised as spring, you may have noticed a lot more Bikers on the road than normal this time of year.
+The weather has been pretty indecisive as of late; with spring just around the corner we’re guessing you’ll still be seeing warm days mashed in between snow showers well into March.
+However, with promise of warmer weather soon arriving, you may start noticing more Bikers on the road.
 Ever wondered what paths they take?
-An interview with Grove’s Winchester Harley Davidson Store owner, Barbara Grove, revealed the best routes to travel in our region and the best gear to have if you’re interested in hitting the road this spring!
+An interview with Grove’s Winchester Harley Davidson Store owner, Barbara Grove, revealed the best routes to travel in our region and the best gear to have if you’re interested in hitting the road this spring on your motorcycle!

 Before touring down a winding West Virginia or Virginia road, you should always make sure that you’re prepared for the weather – and as of late, it’s been very bipolar!
 You need the proper gear, and first and foremost, “a good helmet is a MUST”!
 Barbara goes on to recommend a full coverage one for maximum protection, as well as reducing wind noise and providing full, unclouded sight when it rains.
 Another requirement: boots.
 A hefty, preferably water-repellant set is suggested.
 They ultimately need to protect the toes, feet, and ankles, as well as fit comfortably on your feet.
 Open toed shoes or tennis shoes would be a novice mistake.
 Lastly, a good pair of riding gloves is needed to blockade early spring wind and rain.